missing standard erroros Wave 3

 Another solution is to merge adjacent strata and continuing doing so until there are no single PSU strata.

-#3 Updated by Carolina Zuccotti about 5 years ago
+#3 Updated by Carolina Zuccotti over 5 years ago

 Thank you for your response!